 Some very basic information on how things work:

-The bus address can be seen as the physical unique address of device (e.g. an Actor, a Sensor etc) on the knx bus.
+The bus address can be seen as the unique physical address of a device (e.g. an Actor, a Sensor etc) on the knx bus.
+Bus addresses follow the format x.y.z

 Each knx device owns some communication objects.